Coevolution of Intracluster Light and Brightest Cluster Galaxies: Introduction

 One major issue in considering the properties of the ICL is that separating it from the BCG is very difficult, especially in observations.
-Several different mechanisms can be used to divide the ICL and the BCG, often producing differing results.
-Isolating the ICL in observations first requires deep and wide observations of extended low-surface brightness areas, removing all contaminants, and masking satellite galaxies, after which the BCG and the ICL must be separated.
+Several different mechanisms can be used to divide the ICL and the BCG, often producing divergent results \citep[e.g.][]{Brough2023}.
+Isolating the ICL in observations first requires deep and wide observations of extended low-surface-brightness areas, removing all contaminants and masking satellite galaxies, after which the BCG and the ICL must be separated.
 In simulations, the primary challenge is separating the BCG and the ICL.
-Different mechanisms for separating the ICL and the BCG include: (1) A simple radius cut, usually of 30 kpc or 100 kpc, where all stellar material outside the cut is assumed to be ICL.
-(2) A cut based on the surface brightness profile of the BCG, generally set at the Holmberg radius of 26.5 mag/arcsec\textsuperscript{-2}.
-(3) More complex 3-component surface brightness profile fitting that models the BCG, the BCG+ICL region and the ICL, and also allows for a characterisation of the transition zone between the two \citep[e.g.][]{kravtsov2018,Zhang2018}.
-Triple Sersic profile fitting is generally used for this method.
-A disadvantage is that this method is heavily reliant on the specific functional forms chosen.
-Machine Learning can speed up computationally expensive classifications \citep{Marini_2022}.
+Different mechanisms for separating the ICL and the BCG include: (1) a simple radius cut, usually of 30 kpc or 100 kpc, where all stellar material outside the cut is assumed to be ICL; (2) a cut based on the surface brightness profile of the BCG, generally set at the Holmberg radius of 26.5 mag/arcsec\textsuperscript{-2} \citep{Rudick_2011}; and (3) {more complex multi-component surface-brightness-profile fitting that models the BCG, the ICL and also allows for a characterisation of the transition zone} \citep[e.g.][]{Janowiecki_2010,iodice2017, kravtsov2018, Zhang2019}.
+A triple S\'ersic profile fitting is generally used for this method \mbox{\citep{Spavone_2018, spavone2024}}.
+The disadvantage of this method is that it is heavily reliant on the specific functional forms chosen.
+Machine learning can help to speed up otherwise computationally expensive classifications \citep{Marini_2022}.
 Increasingly, due to the difficulty of dividing the BCG and the ICL, many studies have considered the two as a single system \citep{kravtsov2018,DeMaio2018,Zhang2019,demaio2020}.
-Because the two often have different properties, they are usually distinguished based on examining properties such as age, colour and metallicity \citep{Morishita2017,Montes2018,DeMaio2018,Contini2019}.
+Because the two often have different properties, they are usually distinguished based on examining properties such as surface brightness profiles, age, colour, and metallicity \citep{Gonzalez2005, Gonzalez_2007, Montes_2014, Montes2018, Montes2021, Montes2022a, Morishita2017,DeMaio2018,Contini2019, SampaioSantos2021, Golden_Marx_2023, goldenmarx2025, Brough2023, Zhang2024, Kimmig_2025, Brough2023}.